2024 Lebanon war

-On 1 October 2024, Israel invaded Southern Lebanon, marking the sixth Israeli invasion of Lebanon since 1978.
-The invasion took place after nearly 12 months of conflict between Israel and Hezbollah.
+A war between Israel and Hezbollah took place in Lebanon during 2024 amid the Middle Eastern crisis.
+The war began in September 2024 following nearly 12 months of conflict between Israel and Hezbollah, when the former initiated major attacks in Lebanon including an attack on pagers and electronic devices, the assassination of Hezbollah leader Hassan Nasrallah, and an aerial bombing campaign throughout the country.
+The war escalated on 1 October, when Israel crossed the Blue Line in its sixth invasion of Lebanon since 1978.
 On 26 November, Israel and Lebanon signed a ceasefire agreement, mediated by France and the United States.
-The ceasefire went into effect on 27 November, though some attacks continue.
+The ceasefire went into effect on 27 November, though some attacks continued as part of the broader conflict.

 Hostilities between Hezbollah and Israel erupted shortly after Hamas' October 7 attack on Israel, when Hezbollah joined the conflict in support of Hamas, launching rockets into northern Israel and the Israeli-occupied Golan Heights.
 Cross borders attacks resulted in a large number of displaced people on both sides of the border.
-Prior to the incursions, Israel had conducted major attacks in Lebanon including an attack on pagers and electronic devices, and assassination of Hezbollah leader Hassan Nasrallah.
-Israel had also conducted an aerial bombing campaign throughout Lebanon, killing over 800 Lebanese people in one week in late September.
-Israel stated that it had been attacking in Lebanon to destroy Hezbollah's military capabilities so that they no longer pose a threat to it.
+Prior to the war, Israel had requested that Hezbollah implement United Nations Security Council Resolution 1701 (UNSCR 1701) and withdraw its forces north of the Litani River.
+Hezbollah vowed to keep fighting until Israel halted its operations in Gaza.
+Diplomatic efforts from the United States and France proved ineffective in resolving the conflict by 18 September.

-At the start of the invasion, the Lebanese Armed Forces (LAF) withdrew from parts of the Blue Line.
+Afterwards, Israel commenced attacks throughout Lebanon throughout the rest of the month.
+The attacks saw heavy casualties, killing over 800 Lebanese people in one week in late September.
+Israel stated that it had been operating to remove the threat that Hezbollah's military capabilities was posing.
+At the start of the invasion in October, the Lebanese Armed Forces (LAF) withdrew from parts of the Blue Line.
 On 27 November, the ceasefire agreement came into effect.
 Israel has reported 56 of its soldiers and 2,762 Hezbollah militants killed in the invasion, while the Lebanese government has reported Israel killing 2,720 people in Lebanon, mostly civilians.

 Under the ceasefire agreement, Israeli forces were to withdraw from Lebanon by 26 January 2025, but Israel refused to do so, leading to a new deadline of Israeli withdrawal by 18 February 2025.
 Israel did not fully withdraw by the new deadline, as it withdrew troops from Lebanese villages but kept Israeli forces maintaining five military outposts on highlands in Southern Lebanon.